 - Djerassi/SFFS Screenwriting Fellowship - These fellowships provide a one-month residency for emerging and established screenwriters at the Djerassi Resident Artists Program, located

 in the Santa Cruz Mountains, 40 miles south of San Francisco.
 This fellowship is open to both U.S. and international screenwriters and includes living and studio accommodations and all meals for the time of your stay.
 Application to this fellowship is by invitation only.

-The main criteria for these grants and fellowships are that you are at least 18 years of age and have a key creative role for the project (i.e. producer or director).
-The more established you are in your profession, the more priority you will tend to be given.
-They are also careful to point out that winning a grant or fellowship does not necessarily entitle the recipient to be included in the San Francisco Film Festival (though they will take it into consideration).
+Grant seekers must be at least 18 years of age and have a key creative role in the project (i.e. producer or director).
+The more established grant seekers are in their profession, the more priority they will be given.
+The San Francisco Film Society is also careful to point out that winning a grant or fellowship does not necessarily entitle the recipient to be included in the San Francisco Film Festival (though they will be taken into consideration).

 In addition to the grant and fellowship program SFFS also has a fiscal sponsorship program, which allows filmmakers to enter into a partnership with the organization in order to bypass some of the red tape and paperwork associated with fundraising for certain projects.
-As fiscal sponsor, all funds raised pass through SFFS, which they track and keep a record of, ensuring that everything is in compliance with required laws and procedures.
-They then pass the funds on to the filmmaker minus an administrative fee.
+As fiscal sponsor, all funds raised pass through SFFS, which it tracks and records, ensuring that everything complies with required laws and procedures.
+It then funds the filmmaker minus an administrative fee.
 This relieves the burden on filmmakers from going through the process of gaining tax exempt status for an individual project.